lukaszgemborowski/fsmpp2/README.md

 ## Requirements

-Currently only C++17 capable compiler is required with some part of standard library: type_traits, variant and optional.
+Currently only C++17 capable compiler is required with some part of standard library: type_traits, variant and tuple.

 # Overview